Annual Meeting FAQ

 If financial hardship will prevent you from participating in this year’s meeting, we invite you to apply for financial support, like a registration discount or fee waiver.

 Submitting a Proposal

 What is the timeline for submitting proposals?

-The call for proposals will be posted by early February.
-The proposal submission portal will be open March 1 to March 31, 2022.
+The call for proposals is posted in mid-February.
+The proposal submission portal will be open March 1 to March 31.

 How do I submit a proposal?

 Can I present virtually in 2023?

 Probably.
 To support presenters who can’t travel to Portland, individual presenters and chairs of pre-organized sessions will have the opportunity to select between virtual or in-person presentation modes when they submit their proposals.
 Chairs may also apply to be considered for one of the limited number of hybrid slots in Portland.

 See Will there be a virtual program in 2023? above for more information about our plans.